torgrimsonja/ResultsTrackerWeb/Documentation/Tasks.md

 	- Started
 6. Are all default tasks in?
 7. Display notice when incorrect login is entered
-8. <del>Eliminate buttons on home page (like reports and progress, only show when logged in)</del> Done
-9. Create friendly homepage.
+8. Create friendly homepage.
-14. Make logging out redirect to home page.
+9. Make logging out redirect to home page.